RobbieEarle/al_da/README.md

 At this point we are ready to install our al_scrape back end service.
 Please follow the instructions found [here](https://github.com/RobbieEarle/al_scrape) in their entirety before continuing.

+##### Allow al_scrape to detect USB devices

+- Close VirtualBox
+- `sudo adduser $USER vboxusers`
+- Log out and log back in again
+- Open VirtualBox
+- Select alda_sandbox and go to Machine > Settings > USB
+- Check "Enable USB Controller" and click "USB 2.0"
+- Right click in the "USB Device Filters" box and select "Add Empty Filter"
+- Right click your new filter and go to "Edit Filter"
+- Rename your filter all_devices
+- Click "Ok" to exit

 ### Install al_da